 About the Author

 - The saddest truth about higher education is that most college students learn relatively little while in school.
 Although colleges are supposed to be in the information and knowledge business, they know shockingly little about the educational value added they impart to students during their collegiate years.
-For example, the evidence of Richard Arum and Josipa Roksa after surveying over 2,300 students on diverse campuses suggests that students gain little important knowledge, with some exceptions in technical areas such as engineering, nursing, architecture, or accounting, where colleges teach vocationally useful material.
+The evidence of Richard Arum and Josipa Roska, after surveying more than 2,300 students on diverse campuses, suggests that students gain little important knowledge, with some exceptions in technical areas such as engineering, nursing, architecture, or accounting, where colleges teach vocationally useful material.
 Low levels of learning are not surprising, because students spend little time in classrooms or studyingon average less than 30 hours weekly for about 32 weeks a year.

 - Higher education often confers surprisingly little advantage in the job market, making college a risky investment for many.
 An October 2018 report by Federal Reserve Bank of New York finds that around 40 percent of recent college graduates are underemployed, filling jobs traditionally filled by high school graduatesUber drivers, baristas, big box store cashiers, and other jobs not requiring a degree.
 Some 40 percent or more of students fail to graduate from college in even six years.
 To be sure, for many Americans, going to college is worthwhile financially, but there are significant risks involved.